-If you have just found out you are pregnant, congratulations!
-Now what?
-Caroline May, shares what you need to think about.
-How do I prepare for the birth?
-How to prepare for birth comes down to how your pregnancy goes and how you want to deliver your baby – and then all those plans can be undone in a moment!
-Now you’re not thinking about conceiving, it’s time to start thinking about carrying your baby and delivering her!
+Of course, how to prepare for birth comes down to how your pregnancy goes and how you want to deliver your baby – and then all those plans can be undone in a moment.
+Now you’re not (finally!) thinking about conceiving, it’s time to start thinking about carrying your baby and delivering her.

 Get prepared physically and mentally.
 Pregnancy is not the time to begin an exercise regime if you are not usually active, but swimming, walking and pregnancy yoga or pilates are good low impact forms of exercise that can be done by most people.
 Make sure you discuss this with your midwife or doctor first though if you have any pregnancy or medical complications or haven’t exercised for a while.
 Preparing for birth is about making sure your body is in the best possible condition for this big, big event coming its way.
 Putting additional strain on your body right now can do wayyyy more harm than good.
 It’s vital to choose a fitness routine that is going to benefit your changing body.
 Don’t do anything without talking to a health professional as strenuous exercise in pregnancy can cause hernias and other complications.